bairblog/bairblog.github.io/_posts/2017-10-17-lfd-surgical-robots.md

 machine design.
 This work inspired us to build links to Reinforcement Learning and the Options Framework.
-We see several avenues for future work: (1) representations that better model rotational geometry and configuration spaces, (2) hybrid schemes that consider both parameterized primitives and those derived from analytic formulae, and (3) consideration of state-space segmentation as well as temporal segmentation.
+We see several avenues for future work: (1) representations that better model rotational geometry and configuration spaces, (2) hybrid schemes that consider both parametrized primitives and those derived from analytic formulae, and (3) consideration of state-space segmentation as well as temporal segmentation.

 <hr>